akirademoss/SportsScienceAnalytics/README.md

 Link to sample data for testing: https://github.com/akirademoss/fitbit-heartrate-data
 ## Prerequisites
-you will need to have node.js installed, additionally this was made with python3.7.
+You will need to have node.js installed, additionally this was made with python3.7.
 If you have a newer version you will need to install an older version along with venv and create your venv with python3.7.
-Otherwise this is designed to be easy to install and get started with once the prerequisites are fulfilled.

 ## Backend Django Setup